 In Kadampa Buddhism, Guru Yoga is practiced in association with Je Tsongkhapa, an emanation of the Wisdom Buddha Manjushri.

 Offering to the Spiritual Guide is held on the 10th and 25th of every month; and on special occasions.

-Our next Offering to the Spiritual Guide is Wednesday 10 March at 8am VIC / 6.30am NT
+Our next Offering to the Spiritual Guide is Tuesday 25 May at 8am VIC / 7.30am NT.

 The principal Guru Yoga of Je Tsongkhapa is Offering to the Spiritual Guide, which is an extensive practice that is usually performed twice a month, on the 10th and 25th days, at Kadampa Buddhist centers.

 It was compiled by the first Panchen Lama, Losang Chökyi Gyaltsän, as a preliminary practice for Vajrayana Mahamudra.